igordejanovic/igordejanovic.github.io/content/recipes/terminal-tricks.md

 plugins+=(git)
 ```

 This adds alias `grc` that cd to the root of the repo.
+For other aliases see [here](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git).

 [Source](https://stackoverflow.com/a/74648494/2024430).